tomaszstachera/ts-free-multicloud-k8s/README.md

 # Free fully automated multicloud multiarchitecture Kubernetes cluster (with DeepSeekAI evaluation)

-This is our plan for this excercise:
+This is our plan for this exercise:

 - Build a Kubernetes cluster consisting of:
   - A master node on AWS EC2 ARM instance
   - Worker nodes on GCP and OCI (Oracle Cloud Infrastructure) x86/64 VMs
 - Use only free tier cloud resources and fully automate everything in a one-click Terraform deployment
-- Ask DeepSeekAI to generate the entire code, identify it's mistakes and fix them
+- Ask DeepSeekAI to generate the entire code, identify its mistakes and fix them

 Why are we doing this?
 Because we can :) Let's get started.